CristianRDX/FPGH-Tool/README.md

 # DISCLAIMER

-This application has no direct affiliation with DVDFab company and its purpose is to manage the installation of legally purchased DVDFab applications.
-The author is not responsible for the misuse of this tool for any other activity than the one mentioned above.
+Neither this application nor the author have direct affiliation with DVDFab company.
+The purpose of this application is to manage the installation of legally purchased DVDFab applications.
+The author is not responsible for the misuse of this tool for any other activity than the one mentioned before.

 # DONATIONS